podium-lib/podlet/README.md

 #### Knowing where proxy endpoints is mounted in a layout

-When proxy targets is mounted in a layout server they are namedspaced to avoid proxy targets from multiple podlets conflicting with each other.
+When proxy targets is mounted in a layout server they are namespaced to avoid proxy targets from multiple podlets conflicting with each other.

 This can cause a proxy endpoint in a podlet to have different pathnames